 Photo courtesy of Dallas Symphony Orchestra Facebook

-Opened in 1989, this $108-million jewel in the Dallas Arts District ranks among some of the world's greatest orchestra halls – and with reason.
+Opened in 1989, this $108-million jewel in the Dallas Arts District ranks among some of the world's greatest orchestra halls, and with good reason.
 Not only is the Meyerson an architectural gem,...
 Read More